Easily build an awesome, fast and efficient home server in the year 2024 (Part 3)

 Another interesting setting to look into is the Active State Power Management (ASPM).
 ASPM is the power management for the PCIe devices inside the machine.
 For this machine basically everything is connected to the CPU through PCIe: the USB host controller, the PCIe slots, the m.2 slots, the SATA ports, the Wifi card, almost everything.
 In the BIOS you can choose to enable or disable the native ASPM.
 If native ASPM is enabled, your BIOS will handle the power management.
 You want this to be set to disabled, so the OS can handle the power management.

-Should you ever reset your BIO settings to the optimized default, make sure to disable native ASPM again, because it is enabled per default!
+Should you ever reset your BIOS settings to the optimized default, make sure to disable native ASPM again, because it is enabled per default!
+If you’ve got the ASUS ROG Strix B760-I Gaming mainboard, you likely have to enable it manually by Entering the BIOS.

 OS adjustments